-ACARS (Aircraft Communication Addressing and Reporting System) is a digital data link system transmitted in the VHF range (129 MHz to 137 MHz).
+ACARS is a digital data link system transmitted in the VHF range (129-137 MHz).
 ACARS provides a means by which aircraft operators can exchange data with an aircraft without human intervention.
 This makes it possible for an airline to communicate with the aircraft in their fleet in much the same way as it is possible to exchange data using a land-based digital network.
 ACARS uses an aircraft's unique identifier and the system has some features that are similar to those currently used for electronic mail.

 The ACARS system was originally specified in the ARINC 597 standard but has been revised as ARINC 724B.
-A significant feature of ACARS is the ability to provide real-time data on the ground relating to aircraft performance (see Fig. 15.1).
+A significant feature of ACARS is the ability to provide real-time data on the ground relating to aircraft performance (see Figure 15.1).
 This has made it possible to identify and plan aircraft maintenance activities.